 The Fujifilm X100F and the Fujifilm X-E2 are two digital cameras that were revealed to the public, respectively, in January 2017 and October 2013.
 The X100F is a fixed lens compact, while the X-E2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The X100F has a resolution of 24 megapixel, whereas the X-E2 provides 16 MP.

 An illustration of the physical size and weight of the Fujifilm X100F and the Fujifilm X-E2 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2 is somewhat larger (2 percent) than the Fujifilm X100F.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2 is considerably larger (102 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the X-E2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens build in, whereas the X-E2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-E2 and their specifications in the Fujinon X Lens Catalog.